rjshap/AutoSharesAPI/web-api/introduction.md

 Every call to AutoShares API must include an API secret key.
 To obtain your connection keys, you must setup a developer environment on AutoShares.

-**Step 2:   Wehn you are ready to setup an environment to start coding, complete the Developer registration form and setup your Sandbox/UAT environment on AutoShares** [**link**](https://onboarding.autoshares.com/app/241146432165147)
+**Step 2:   When you are ready to strt developing, complete the Developer registration form and setup your AutoShares Sandbox/UAT environments** [**link**](https://onboarding.autoshares.com/app/241146432165147)

 AutoShares will set up your UAT developer environment and provide your connection keys within 1-2 business days.